-After CM its ex-CM, Siddaramaiah says “We gave you food, shelter and you vote for BJP”
+After CM, ex-CM Siddaramaiah says 'We gave you food, but you voted for BJP'

-Bengaluru, June 27: A day after Karnataka Chief Minister HD Kumaraswamy courted a coutroversy for shouting at the employees of the Yermarus Thermal Power Station to take their grievances to Prime Minister Narendra Modi as they voted for him, former chief minister Siddaramaiah has now said "We gave you food, shelter and you vote for BJP.
+Bengaluru, June 27: A day after Karnataka Chief Minister H D Kumaraswamy courted a coutroversy for shouting at the employees of the Yermarus Thermal Power Station to take their grievances to Prime Minister Narendra Modi as they voted for him, former chief minister Siddaramaiah has now said "We gave you food, shelter and you vote for BJP.
 I wonder why."

 Siddaramaiah, a senior Congress leader, said this in Badami, Karnataka, as reported by ANI.